yeehaa123/elab/CHAT/lab.md

 methods for sustainable cooperation.This will culminate in new areas of enquiry for humanities’ research; bringing forth humanities’ perspectives and research about larger societal and R&D inspired collaboration and ICT innovation practices.
-The lab furthermore allows embedded researchers to work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
+The lab also allows embedded researchers to work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
 Furthermore, in the lab humanities’ scholars experiment with digital humanities and methods